 Oxford Garden Club.
 You can’t help but notice the beautiful flowers and gardens throughout Oxford.
 Residents take a great deal of pride in their flowers!
-If you are new to Oxford and would like to join, Contact Marybeth Guerrieri at 410-226-1105 to join.
-Email: email@example.com
+If you are new to Oxford and would like to join, email them at firstname.lastname@example.org.
+For more information, go to their website at www.oxfordmdgc.org.

 The Tred Avon Players, Inc. (TAP) is a non-profit Maryland corporation, organized in 1982 to present plays and musicals in the Oxford Community Center (OCC), an abandoned school building which was saved from the wrecking ball by a group of public spirited citizens.
 Since the first sold-out melodramas in August of 1982, TAP has grown in community stature and artistic merit to present four (sometimes five) plays and musicals each year for ever-growing numbers of residents on and visitors to the most livable town on the Eastern Shore.
 Contact Number: 410-226-0061